andrey-vasilyev/advent_of_code/18/readme.md

---- Day 18: Like a GIF For Your Yard ---
+##Day 18: Like a GIF For Your Yard

 After the million lights incident, the fire code has gotten stricter: now, at most ten thousand lights are allowed.
 You arrange them in a 100x100 grid.